aktasbatuhan/cluedo-arena-public/blog.md

 ### Open Research Questions

-1. **Scalability**: How do these approaches scale to larger agent populations?
-2. **Generalization**: Can social reasoning skills transfer across different domains?
-3. **Human-AI Collaboration**: How can we optimize human-AI social interaction?
-4. **Ethical Considerations**: What are the implications of enhanced AI social reasoning?
+This research opens up several exciting questions for the future: How do these social reasoning skills scale with more players or more complex games?
+Can these skills generalize to other social domains beyond games?
+How can we best design collaborative systems where humans and AI reason together?
+And what are the ethical implications of creating more socially savvy AI?

 ## Demonstration